Appendix C — Python tutorial

 Introduction#

-Calculator analogy.
-Python commands are similar to the commands you give to a calculator.
+Python commands are similar to the commands you give to a calculator when you want to compute something.
 The same way a calculator has different buttons for the various arithmetic operations, the Python language has a number of commands you can “run” or “execute.”
-Python is more powerful than a calculator because you can input multiple lines of commands all at once.
+Knowing how to use Python gives you access to hundreds of useful libraries and thousands of functions, which are like calculator buttons specialized for different domains: math, science, statistics, machine learning, etc.

 Here are some things you can do using Python:

-• Python is a useful graphical calculator: you can plot functions and visualize data.
+• You can use Python as a graphical calculator to plot functions and visualize data.

-• Python is an extensible, programmable calculator that allows you to define new functions and operations.
+• Python is an extensible, programmable calculator that allows you to define your own functions and operations.

-• Python gives you access to extension modules for numerical computing (numpy), scientific computing (scipy), and symbolic math calculations (sympy).
+• Python provides powerful libraries for numerical computing (numpy), scientific computing (scipy), and symbolic math calculations (sympy).

-• Python provides functions for data management (pandas), data visualization (seaborn), and statistics (statsmodels).
+• Python has libraries for data management (pandas), data visualization (seaborn), and statistics (statsmodels).

 If any of these seems useful to you, then read on to get started learning Python!